20LitersAdmin/filterbuildscheduler/README.md

 ## Improvement Projects:
 - Inventory: switch from "technologies to skip" to "technologies to inventory" on the inventory creation form
   - Implemented, not tested.
 Some tests should fail.
-  - Add validation test for Inventory#technologies
+  - WRITE TEST:Add validation test for Inventory#technologies
-  - Inventories Edit view should only show filters for @inventory.technologies and not show filters when @inventory.technologies.size is 1
+  - WRITE TEST: Inventories Edit view should only show filters for @inventory.technologies and not show filters when @inventory.technologies.size is 1

 - Make sure Google Calendar appointments are created and sent for events
 - A new type of inventory: "Create Technology" which would act like an event-based inventory.